 That might seem overly simplistic, but anything longer would defeat the whole purpose.
-A background should be brief and effective at communicating the necessary information.
+A work background should be brief and effective at communicating the necessary information.

 Don’t fall into the trap of writing an essay.
 It should be much shorter than that.

 Actually, you’ll probably find that you need to spend a bit of time trimming down your professional background.